J-HuertaS/J-HuertaS/README.md

-# 👋 Hi, I'm Juan Esteban Cárdenas
+# Hi, I'm Juan HuertaS

 Systems Engineering student at **Universidad Nacional de Colombia**.
 Passionate about building scalable and maintainable software, with a focus on **web development** and **software architecture**.